resonai/vera-ios-sdk/README.md

 ## Bi-directional Communication

 The SDK implements bi-directional communication between the Vera platform and the client application.
 Communication is done using events.
-Vera supports default events like `.pause`, `.resume`, `.sendDeeplink(String)`, etc.
+Vera supports default events like `.pause`, `.resume`, `.sendDeeplink`.
+Check `Vera.ClientEvent` for the whole list.

 ### Sending Events